How to Plan Ahead for Natural Disasters

 In some parts of the country, extreme heat and cold are also considered dangerous weather conditions.
 Start by identifying potential emergency weather situations in your vicinity and come together as a family to create a response plan that everybody finds comfortable.

 Store your items in an easy-to-access location or a “go bag” in case the upcoming weather event or natural disaster displaces you from your home.
-Also, keep phone battery chargers and power sources available, as well as flashlights and a good old-fashioned radio to stay abreast of events.
+Also, keep phone battery chargers and power sources available, as well as flashlights and a hand-crank portable radio to stay abreast of events.

 Financial preparedness is also something to consider, especially if banking systems close due to a disaster.